TonyRipa/Leibniz/README.md

          x
 </pre>

-If we consider how many steps we rise, for each step we go to the right then the answer is 1.
+If we consider how many steps we rise, for each step we go to the right, then the answer is 1.
 So x/x=1.
 You can think the slope is 1.

 Similarly: